Cheap Flights from New York to London, Starting at $199

 United owns Newark and flies EWR to Heathrow from about $350, ideal if you live in New Jersey or want to dodge JFK traffic.
 Aer Lingus routes you through Dublin, where you clear US customs on the way home, and a free Dublin stopover lets you bolt a second city onto one transatlantic fare.

+So the airline matters less than people think — Norse won for us on price alone.
+What actually moved the needle was the calendar.
 Ready to compare these airlines for your exact dates?
 Pull up the live price calendar and let the cheapest days jump out at you.

 JFK vs EWR vs LGA, and Heathrow vs Gatwick vs Stansted